THE FEDERAL VISION AND MANAGEMENT REFORM

 Richard Speight: Chairman of Commissioners

-No time was lost in seeking a suitable Chairman of Commissioners – applications were being received weeks before the Act was passed.
+No time was lost in seeking a suitable Chairman of Commissioners: applications were being received weeks before the Act was passed.
 Robert Murray Smith, Victoria’s Agent-General in London, had been given unfettered authority to find a suitable man and had put the word around the British railway companies that the colony was willing to pay well.
-Ten days before the Governor assented to the Act, Murray Smith recommended four names to James Service, the Premier, as Cabinet had reserved the right to make the final choice.
-They picked the Assistant General Manager of the Midland Railway Company, then the premier company in the British railway industry.
-He was Richard Speight, and had joined the company as an eleven year old, son of a Midland employee.
-Richard was born at Selby, Yorkshire on 1st December 1839 and his father’s premature death in 1851 left his mother bereft with a family to support.
-The young Richard presented himself to a senior railway official and said, ‘If you will give me something to do I should like to help my mother.’
-He displayed remarkable talent, and by the time he was twenty was attached to the General Manager’s office.
-By 1877 he was Assistant General Manager of the Company, which by 1883 had grown to employ 47,000 people.
-The Midland gave him a lavish send-off, attended by 300 gentlemen, including the Earl of Derby, the Secretary of State for the Colonies.
-James Allport, a Midland Director, gave Speight a purse of 2,000 gold sovereigns and some other ‘minor gifts’ which constituted a silver dining service worth £800, and a gold watch and chain.
-This magnificent golden handshake amounted to about twice his annual salary of £1,500.
+Ten days before the Governor assented to the Act, Murray Smith recommended four names to James Service, as his cabinet had reserved the right to make the final choice.
+They picked Richard Speight, the Assistant General Manager of the Midland Railway Company, then the premier company in the British railway industry.

 The Victorian government had employed Speight for seven years at £3,000 per annum, a remuneration not excessive compared with the salaries paid to senior railway managers in Britain, which ranged from £3,000 to £5,000 per annum.
 The other commissioners were paid just half Speight’s salary, and were selected from local applicants.